curiouselectric/SolarSensor/README.md

 The main things to note with this design are:

 * It does not apply any corrections/filtes for human eye parameters (whcih Lux sensors use, typically for photography or dimming algorithms)
-* It does not apply any corrections/filters for pl;ant growing characteristics (typically called PAR  - [Photosynthetically active radiation](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation)
+* It does not apply any corrections/filters for plant growing characteristics (typically called PAR  - [Photosynthetically active radiation](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation)

 The main issue with this design is the calibration of the sensor data to its actualy real-world data.